FM-SIREN & FM-FINER: Implicit Neural Representation Using Nyquist-based Orthogonality: Experimental Results

 \subsection{Image Fitting}

-We evaluated all models on the Kodak Lossless True Color Image Suite \citep{kodak} and the BSDS500 dataset \citep{bsds500}, which correspond to informed Nyquist frequencies of $256$ and $160.5$ cycles/image, respectively.
-Performance was evaluated using three standard metrics: MSE, peak signal-to-noise ratio (PSNR) \citep{korhonen2012peak}, and structural similarity index (SSIM) \citep{wang2004image}.
-All models were implemented with two layers of $256$ neurons each.
-As shown in Table~\ref{tab:image_results}, our FM-SIREN and FM-FINER consistently achieved the lowest MSE, highest PSNR, and highest SSIM, outperforming all baseline methods.
-In addition, we evaluated the models on the Philips Circle Pattern \citep{philips_circle_wiki}, a benchmark with sharp geometric structures ideal for testing reconstruction fidelity with a Nyquist frequency of $200$ cycles/image.
-Figure~\ref{fig:image_test} shows qualitative results, where FM-SIREN and FM-FINER exceed the strongest baseline by $8.51$dB and $9.04$dB in terms of PSNR, respectively.
+We evaluate all models on the Kodak Lossless True Color Image Suite \cite{kodak} and the BSDS500 dataset \cite{bsds500}, which correspond to informed Nyquist frequencies of $256$ and $160.5$ cycles/image, respectively.
+Performance is assessed using two standard metrics: the peak signal-to-noise ratio (PSNR) \cite{korhonen2012peak} and the structural similarity index (SSIM) \cite{wang2004image}.
+All models are implemented with two layers of $512$ neurons each.
+As shown in Table~\ref{tab:image_results}, FM-SIREN and FM-FINER consistently achieve the highest average PSNR and SSIM, outperforming all baseline methods by up to $5.64$~dB and $6.20$~dB in PSNR on Kodak, and up to $7.36$~dB and $9.44$~dB on BSDS500, respectively.
+Figure~\ref{fig:radar_plots} shows the PSNR results per image in both datasets.
+In addition, we evaluate the models on the Philips Circle Pattern (PCP) \cite{philips_circle_wiki}, a benchmark with both sharp and smooth geometric structures ideal for testing reconstruction fidelity with a Nyquist frequency of $200$ cycles/image.
+Figure~\ref{fig:image_test} shows qualitative results, where FM-SIREN and FM-FINER exceed the strongest baseline by $7.52$~dB and $7.53$~dB in terms of PSNR, respectively.
+Figure~\ref{fig:psnr_vs_time} shows the PSNR curve for each model, where FM-SIREN and FM-FINER achieve substantial performance gains from the early stages of training, surpassing the fastest converging model at convergence.
 These results highlight the ability of our models to deliver high-fidelity image reconstructions using only two-layer networks.
-Additional reconstruction results along with their error distributions are provided in the appendix.
+Additional reconstruction results and error distributions are provided in the supplementary material.